 All development on the site shall be in substantial compliance with the approved Special Use Permit application as conditioned.
 Any alteration to the proposal will require approval of a new or amended SUP.
 The Community Planning and Economic Development Department will determine if any proposed amendment is substantial enough to require Hearing Examiner approval.

-The operation shall obtain and maintain a solid waste permit from Thurston County environmental health for operations that recycle asphalt.

 Kraig Chalem, Senior Planner